 What you need to understand, though, is that India is a country like no other; a country of extreme contrasts and contradictions that not even movies like internationally acclaimed Slumdog Millionnaire or books like Shantaram can prepare you for.

 Worry not!
 I am here to tell you everything you need to know before your trip to India and to share a bunch of India travel tips.

-14 Useful Things To Know Before Visiting India
+14 Best Things To Know Before Visiting India

 The best time to visit India